-Increasing productivity and agricultural efficiency through technology30 April 2018
+Increasing productivity through technology30 April 2018

 As you drive down the road and see a tractor pulling something, someone unfamiliar with farming may conclude that little has changed in agriculture in the last few decades.
 Common misconception.
 A report released a month ago by the Ministry of Agriculture, Livestock and Food Supply pointed out that Brazil's agricultural production has quadrupled in the last 41 years.
 To give you an idea, in 1975, the grain production was 40.6 million tons, while the yield in 2016 and 2017, which was a record, recorded 238 million.
 The improvement in the use of inputs and agricultural machinery has proved to be instrumental to this growth.